Going Green to Remain Evergreen

 - Instead of using a natural gas pool heater, we use the discharged heat from our dehumidifier (that would normally exhaust the excess heat outdoors) to heat our pool vastly reducing our demand for natural gas for heating our pool.

 - We have adopted a new HVAC building automation system.
 This system allows us to better control our HVAC systems by monitoring occupancy and will shut units down when rooms are not in use.

 - Guests no longer write on a paper registration card.
 All policies can now be signed electronically which creates less paper waste.

 - Guests receive an emailed invoice overnight rather than a paper invoice under their door.
 This helps to reduce the amount of paper we use to print off guest bills and final invoices.

 - Skamania uses reusable keys in guest rooms as well as specific meeting rooms.
 These keys can be programmed for single use as well as joint use.
-For example, instead of providing a guest three seperate keys to access their room, its ajoining room, and their meeting room.
+For example, instead of providing a guest three separate keys to access their room, its adjoining room, and their meeting room.
 Skamania creates one universal key with access to unlock all three rooms.

 - Guests are encouraged to drop their keys in an express checkout box for future key reuse.

 - Skamania is a recognized TripAdvisor Green Leader